Amitābha: References in other sutras

 Jeff Wilson writes that over a fifth of the sutras in the Taishō Tripiṭaka reference Amitābha, but three sutras in particular have become seen as canonical in East Asian Buddhism: the two Sukhāvatīvyūha Sūtras discussed above and the Amitāyus Contemplation Sūtra.
 The Contemplation Sūtra is believed to have been translated into Chinese by Kalayāśas in the early fifth century and belongs to a group of texts focused on the visualization of Buddhas.
 Unlike other Pure Land sūtras, the Contemplation Sūtra emphasizes meditative practices to have a vision of Amitābha, including thirteen stages of visualization.
 These include meditating on the setting sun, pure water turning into beryl, and eventually visualizing the entire Pure Land with its jeweled pavilions, lotus throne, Amitāyus (Amitābha), and his attendant Bodhisattvas, Avalokiteśvara and Mahāsthāmaprāpta.

 A scroll depicting the "Welcoming Descent" (Ch: laiying, Jp: raigo) of Amida Buddha and Twenty-five Bodhisattvas coming to guide a dying person to the pure land, 1668, Japan, Edo period.
 MET.

-The sūtra also explains that even those guilty of the five gravest transgressions may, just before death, encounter a virtuous teacher who instructs them in the Buddha’s Dharma.
+The sūtra also explains that even those guilty of the five gravest transgressions may, just before death, encounter a virtuous teacher who instructs them in the Buddha's Dharma.
 If such a person sincerely calls upon Amitāyus’ name ten times, their accumulated negative karma will be purified, and they will be reborn within a lotus bud in Sukhāvatī.
 After twelve eons, the lotus will bloom, and the individual will behold Avalokiteśvara and Mahāsthāmaprāpta, who will preach the Dharma and inspire them to cultivate bodhicitta.
 This sūtra became a cornerstone of the Pure Land tradition, as it offers hope to all people.
-Its emphasis on salvation through Amitābha’s boundless compassion extends even to the most evil individuals.
+Its emphasis on salvation through Amitābha's boundless compassion extends even to the most evil individuals.

+Dharanis

+There are several dhāraṇī (Buddhist incantations, spells) associated with Amitabha.
+These are dhāraṇī were believed to have protective spiritual power when recited and were also seen as leading to birth in the Pure Land of Sukhavati.
+These are found in Indian Dhāraṇī sutras (sutras focused on specific magical chants) which are focused on Amitābha, including various editions of the Amitabha Pure Land Rebirth Dhāraṇī.